fclaerho/testrail/README.md

 ![logo](https://github.com/claerhout/testrail/raw/master/testrail-logo.png)

-TestRail is a unit test framework designed for ANSI C99 compliant programs only.
+TestRail is a unit test framework featuring:
-Platform-specific features are NOT supported (multi-threading in particular).
-TestRail is compatible with **Linux** and **OSX**, Windows is planned soon.
-Suggestions are welcomed!
+* Strict ANSI C compliant (C99)
+* Tests Composition
+* Simple to use
+* Full of awesomeness

 -------------------------------------------------------------------------------

+**There's no windows installation procedure so far, coming soon**

 1. In your project directory,
    if you use git as VCS, add testrail as a git submodule: